ramjkumar/learning/iqs/ui-ux-iq.md

 Component-based architecture divides UI into independent, reusable pieces (components) that manage their own state.
 Frameworks like React, Vue, and Angular use this approach.
 It promotes maintainability, reusability, and testability.
 ### How do you approach component-based architecture?
 I break down the UI into reusable, self-contained components using frameworks like React or Angular.
 Each component handles its own styling, logic, and state.
+### How do you avoid unnecessary re-renders in a component?
+- Use React.memo, useMemo, useCallback.
+- Avoid changing object references unnecessarily.
+- Split into smaller components.
 ___
 # State Management
 ### When would you use global vs local state?